Naku-Ma/guessGame/readMe.md

 - "Nice!
 You got it in...GUesses " for 6 - 10 guesses.
 - "Better later than never!" for up to 10 guesses.

+You also can use "enter" to check the Guess and "Esc" to restart the Game

 Check this out: [guessGame](https://naku-ma.github.io/guessGame/)

 ## Technologies